humayra-ankan/B12-A5/README.md

 <!-- insert the div into the body  -->
 document.body.appendChild(newDiv);

 This task can also be done also with .innerHTML.

 const newDiv = document.createElement('div');
 newDiv.innerHTML= ` <div class="text">Hello World</div>`

+While innerHTML is shorter, createElement() is safer since it prevents XSS injection.

 3. What is Event Bubbling and how does it work?

 answer:
-When an event occurs (like a click or keypress), it first affects the target element.
-If an event handler is set for that element, the handler is triggered and the browser executes the associated function.
-After that, the event bubbles up the DOM tree to the parent element.
+When an event (like a click or keypress) happens, the browser processes it in three phases:Capturing Phase (Trickling down), Target Phase and Bubbling Phase (Going up).
+In first phase- the capturing phase, event travels from document → html → body → parent → child (target).The event reaches the actual element that was interacted with in the target phase.
+If the target has an event handler, it executes.
+Then again the event travels back upward from child (target) → parent → body → html → document which is referred as bubbling.
 If the parent has an event handler for the same event, it is also triggered.
-This process continues, moving up through all ancestor elements, until the event reaches the top of the DOM (the document element).
+This process continues, moving up through all ancestor elements, until the event reaches the top of the DOM (the document element).By default, most DOM events bubble, but you can control it by passing {capture: true} in addEventListener.

 4. What is Event Delegation in JavaScript?
 Why is it useful?

 answer: Event Delegation in JavaScript is a way to handle events more efficiently.
 Instead of adding an event listener to each individual child element, you attach a single listener to a parent element.
 The parent then “listens” for events that bubble up from its children, and you can figure out which child triggered the event.
+After setting listener to the parent we need to use event.target to figure out which child element actually triggered the event.

 It is useful because-